Emilie Davis: Marriage and family

-On December 13, 1866, Davis (her name misspelled as "Emily" on the marriage registry) married George Bustill White, a barber and civil rights activist whose father, Jacob C. White Sr., was a prominent black businessman.
-Emilie's brother-in-law was Jacob C. White Jr., who co-founded the Philadelphia Pythians, a black baseball team, and who became principal of the all-black Roberts Vaux Junior High School.
+On December 13, 1866, Davis (her name misspelled as "Emily" on the marriage registry) married George Bustill White, a barber and civil rights activist.
+George White's father whose father, Jacob C. White Sr., was a prominent black businessman.
+His brother, Jacob C. White Jr., co-founded the Philadelphia Pythians basketball team and who became principal of the all-black Roberts Vaux Junior High School.
 George White was active in the Pennsylvania Equal Rights League, a group that lobbied successfully in Harrisburg for state support for federal civil rights amendments and at the local level for the integration of Philadelphia's streetcars in 1867.

 Emilie and George had six children, Jacob C. White (b.
 1867), Maria, Emilie (b.
 1873), George (b.
 1875), Carry (b.
 1877), and Julia (b.
 1881).
 In the 1880 census, Emilie's occupation was listed as “housekeeper.”
 In later years, she donated money to her church and rented a pew under her own name rather than her husband's, an indication of her place in the Black middle class.

 Death

-She died on December 26, 1889, and was buried at Lebanon Cemetery, the burial place of Octavius Catto and other civil rights luminaries of her generation.
+Davis died on December 26, 1889, and was buried at Lebanon Cemetery, the burial place of Octavius Catto and other civil rights leaders of her generation.
 In 1903, she was reinterred to an unmarked grave at Eden Cemetery in Collingdale, Pennsylvania when Lebanon Cemetery closed.

 Her husband, George White, died on June 1, 1899.

 Archives

 Davis's diaries have been digitized and annotated by researchers.
-Davis's diaries are held at Historical Society of Pennsylvania, and page images are available online at the Pennsylvania State University and Villanova University web sites.
+They are held at the Historical Society of Pennsylvania, and page images are available online at the Pennsylvania State University and Villanova University web sites.
 First-person written accounts of black American women of her time are rare.